andreasabel/inCode/entry/functor-combinatorpedia.md

     Step      ~ Chain1 RightF
     ```

+    We can "fold down" a `Chain1 t f a` into an `f a`, if `t` is
+    `Semigroupoidal`, using `interpret id`.
+In fact, this ability could be used
+    as a fundamental property of semigroupoidal nature.

     Using `ListF`, `Ap`, `Free`, `Step`, `Steps`, etc. can sometimes feel very
     different, but with `Chain` you get a uniform interface to pattern match on
     (and construct) all of them in the same way.